What Are Lab-Created Gemstones?

 Are Lab-Created Gemstones More Expensive?

-No. Although lab-created gemstones are flawless and have more desirable colors they lack most important aspect of a gemstone.
+No. Although lab-created gemstones are flawless and have more desirable colors, they lack the most important aspect of a gemstone.
 Unlike natural gemstones, they are not rare.
-They can be created in any quantity color or size.
-Lab-created gemstone can be purchased for 40% to 80% less than the natural gemstone price—simply because they are less rare.
+They can be created in any quantity color or size and can be purchased for 40% to 80% less than the natural gemstone price—simply because they are less rare.

 Tips to Keep in Mind

 - Shop around and compare prices.
 If the price is too good to be true…you know the rest.